anupj/rustlings-solutions/README.md

 # rustlings 🦀❤️

+### This repo contains Anup Jadhavs solutions to Rustlings.

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!

 _...looking for the old, web-based version of Rustlings?
 Try [here](https://github.com/rust-lang/rustlings/tree/rustlings-1)_